 All native species have either been transported from existing aquarium exhibits or responsibly collected in accordance with our DEFRA small animal collection licence.

 All our tropical species have been sourced either from other aquariums or from Marine Aquarium Council accredited suppliers.
-Any wild caught specimens are from fully sustainable populations.

 A large number of the tropical freshwater fish have been re-homed from wildlife rescue organisations after being either donated, abandoned or confiscated – many have simply outgrown their original tanks and will be able to live out the remainder of their lives in spacious, naturally-themed habitats.